 When Kite arrived to a full drawing room, a statement was made.
 Without a word, or any thought for the assorted ornaments on Uriel’s fireplace, Kite unfolded his wings.
-They were the colour of charcoal, with silver tips, and huge, knocking stuff over left and right.
-Kite stood, hands on hips, chewing his lip ring, and glaring around the room.
-In the usual black skinny jeans and vest, and with a newly-shaved undercut, freshly dyed a dark silver, he looked exactly like he was meant to.
+They were the colour of charcoal, with silver tips.
+And they were huge, knocking stuff over left and right.
+Kite stood, hands on hips, chewing his lip ring and glaring around the room.
+Kite didn’t usually dare people to look; Kite usually shrunk so nobody saw anything.
+In the usual black skinny jeans and vest, and with a newly shaved undercut freshly dyed a dark silver, he looked exactly like he was meant to.
 Like an angel with the devil’s attitude.

 A few minutes later, everyone started to filter outside, where it was warm and breezy.
 Kite nodded sideways at the French windows and set off.